-The Nonfarm Payrolls (NFP) are among the biggest market movers in the Forex markets, together with central bank events or interest rate decisions.
+The Nonfarm Payrolls (NFP) are among the biggest market movers in the Forex markets and probably the most-watched Forex news item, together with central bank events or interest rate decisions.
 Although their impact seems to be decreasing over the last few months.

 At the first Friday of every month, the U.S. Bureau of Labor Statistics releases the numbers for new job creation in the US – along with other labor market data.
 The data includes all paid workers, excluding government employees, private households, non-profit organizations and the farming industry.